LexCarey/invrt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-WARNING: Most features require an exact copy of my database (which I don't have publically available), meaning a majority of the functions will not work on your local host.
+WARNING: Most features require an exact copy of my database structure (which I don't have publically available), meaning a majority of the functions will not work on your local copy.
 I reccomend checking out the <a href="https://invrtofficial.com/">live site</a> if you'd like to see everything in action.

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+If you would still like to run a local copy, you can follow the steps below.

 ### Prerequisites